Keeping You Safe

 For your convenience, we also have masks and hand sanitizer available at our front door.

 The members of our staff are now equipped differently to provide more coverage.
 We’re using N95 masks, medically fitted by a local clinic, and all clinical staff wear a long gown.
-The dental assistants and hygienists will also be wearing hair coverings.

 When You Arrive